 John L Walker Pioneer Bega Optometrist

-John L Walker who graduated in 1931 was the first optometrist in the Bega Valley on the far south coast NSW.
+John L Walker, who graduated in 1931, was the first optometrist in the Bega Valley and was a pioneer in widening services from Eden through Bombala to Cooma from his base on the far south coast NSW.

 The National professional body was only created in 1918 so he was a very early qualified optometrist in the history of NSW South Coast Optometry.

-He practised in Canning St Bega and subsequently moved to the corner of Carp St and Canning St opposite the King’s Theatre.
+His Optometry practice was in Canning St Bega and he finally moved to the corner of Carp St and Canning St opposite the King’s Theatre.

 Many patients depending upon their age range still remember him well.

-From mid-1940’s Noel P Ford practised based at Bega after originally working at Newtown in Sydney.
-He also a pharmacist and farmer.
-During the 1990’s Noel Fords farming property at Mogareeka Tathra, Riverview was acquired under the 1973 Coastal Land Protection Scheme and is now part of Mimosa Rocks National Park.
+In the 1940s the road to Cooma and Bombala on the left looked a bit different to the road on the right to Sydney.
+From mid-1940 Noel P Ford practised based at Bega after originally working at Newtown in Sydney.
+He was also a pharmacist and farmer.
+During the 1990’s Noel Ford’s farming property at Mogareeka Tathra, Riverview, was acquired under the 1973 Coastal Land Protection Scheme and is now part of Mimosa Rocks National Park.
 It had a wonderful view of the beach up to the Tathra headland

 Roger B Stewart Optometrist came to Bega in the mid-1960s after practising in Wagga Wagga to the same John L Walker rooms of the 1930s.
 In the 1930s glasses were often described as medical appliances whereas nowadays quality eyewear has both the optical correction and fashion element.